StaySuper6xy/Plug-It/README.md

 ## Running the Application

-1. Ensure MongoDB is running on your system.
+1. Ensure MongoDB is running on your system or that your MONGODB_URI is in your .env file.
 2. Start the backend server (from the backend directory):
    ```
    npm start